simonaszilinskas/medcomplete-extension/README.md

 ## Features

-- **Real-time AI suggestions** - Powered by Gemma AI via OpenRouter
+- **Real-time AI suggestions** - Powered by Gemma via OpenRouter - soon to be powered by MedGemma via Vertex AI.
-- **Proactive indicators** - Shows "Tab" button when suggestions are available
+- **Proactive indicators** - Shows "Tab" button when suggestions are available.
-- **Two-step acceptance** - Tab to preview, Tab again to accept
+- **Two-step acceptance** - Tab to preview, Tab again to accept.
-- **Cross-platform support** - Works on standard web forms AND Google Docs
-- **Medical-focused** - Trained prompts for medical documentation
+- **Medical-focused** - Prompts for medical documentation.
-- **Privacy-first** - Processes text locally, only sends context to AI

 ## How it Works